-WANT TO BOOST your family’s aid eligibility?
-Consider these strategies:
+WANT TO BOOST YOUR family’s financial aid eligibility?
+Consider these four strategies:

 - Use taxable account savings to pay down debt.
 Consumer debts such as credit card balances and auto loans are ignored by the aid formulas, so they won’t make you appear needier, while paying them off will reduce the money you have in regular taxable accounts, which is assessed.
 You might also use spare cash to pay down mortgage debt and make necessary purchases, such as buying a new car or replacing the roof.

 - Stash college savings in the parents’ names or in Coverdell and 529 plans.
 Don’t use UGMA or UTMA accounts, which are considered the child’s asset and assessed more heavily for financial aid purposes.
 If you have money in your child’s name, consider spending it before applying for financial aid by using it to pay for items, such as summer camp, that are not considered part of the usual parental obligation.
 You could also liquidate the UGMA or UTMA account and use the proceeds to fund a 529 plan, though this may trigger a big capital gain, part of which could be taxed at the parents’ rate because of the kiddie tax.